Optimal approximating Markov chains for Bayesian inference: Optimal Computation

-Empirical analysis of $\epsilon_c$ requires choices of $\alpha$ values and speedup functions $s(\epsilon)$.
+Empirical analysis of $\epsilon^*$ requires choices of $\alpha$ and $s(\epsilon)$.
 We consider values between $\alpha=0.1$ and $\alpha=10^{-4}$.
-These values are chosen by considering the upper bound on the $\delta$-mixing time $t_{\delta}$ of the chain \be t_{\delta} = \inf\{t: \tv{\nu P^t}{\Pi} < \delta\} \ee A corollary of Assumption \ref{ass:origconv} is that (\ref{eq:mixtime}) is upper bounded by $\log(\delta)/\log(1-\alpha)$ when $\tv{\nu}{\Pi}=1$ and $\mc P$ satisfies the Doeblin condition.
+These values are chosen by considering the upper bound on the $\delta$-mixing time $n_{\delta}$ of the chain \be n_{\delta} = \inf\{n: \tv{\nu \P^n}{\mu} < \delta\} \ee A corollary of Assumption \ref{ass:Doeblin} is that (\ref{eq:mixtime}) is upper bounded by $\log(\delta)/\log(1-\alpha)$ when $\| \nu - \mu \|_{TV} = 1$.
 The corresponding worst-case $\delta$-mixing times for a few values of $\delta$ and the four values of $\alpha$ considered are given in Table \ref{tab:mixtime}.
-This range of $\alpha$ values gives mixing times between about $45$ and $92,000$ for $\delta \in (10^{-2},10^{-4})$, which reflects the empirical performance of many MCMC algorithms.
-In particular, a very rapidly mixing MCMC algorithm may reach apparent stationarity in only a few iterations.
-On the other hand, it is not uncommon that MCMC algorithms for complex models may require a burn-in period of tens of thousands of iterations.\footnote{We acknowledge that the criteria used to select burn-in times can result in burn-in periods that do not correspond to a mixing time, particularly when the posterior is strongly multimodal and the transition kernel has small conductance.
+This range of $\alpha$ values gives mixing times between about $45$ and $92,000$ for $\delta \in (10^{-2},10^{-4})$, which reflects the empirical performance of many MCMC algorithms.\footnote{We acknowledge that the criteria used to select burn-in times can result in burn-in periods that do not correspond to a mixing time.
 However, comparing mixing times and burn-in periods still provides a useful heuristic, and in most cases violation of the criteria used to select a burn-in period is sufficient to guarantee that the chain has \emph{not} mixed.}

 We consider four functional forms for $s(\epsilon)$: logarithmic, linear, quadratic, and exponential.
 Constants are chosen such that $s(0) = 1$ and $s(\alpha/2) = 100$.
 Plots of the four functions for $\alpha = 10^{-4}$ are shown in Figure \ref{fig:sepsilon}.